How can you stay healthy on Thanksgiving? For starters, don’t skip breakfast to save room for an extra slice of pumpkin pie.

-University of Maine research suggests that the Khumbu Glacier in the Himalayas retreated rapidly in the past, offering clues to how the glacier will behave in the future.
+The Khumbu Glacier in the Himalayas retreated rapidly in the past, offering clues to how the glacier will behave in the future, University of Maine research suggests.

-Laura Mattas, a master’s student at the University of Maine, conducted field research this summer on the Khumbu Glacier in Nepal.
+Laura Mattas, a master’s student at the university, conducted field research this summer on the Khumbu Glacier in Nepal.
 She presented her research this fall at the Comer Climate Conference, an annual meeting in Wisconsin of climate scientists from across the country.

 According to the National Snow & Ice Data Center, glaciers globally are retreating at “unprecedented rates.”
 A glacier can retreat by shortening in length or by thinning.
 In the Khumbu Valley, Mattas and her colleagues found moraines, which are rock and other sediment that were inside, on top of or below a glacier and that were altered by the glacier.
 The location of the moraines indicated that the glacier retreated quickly at some point since the last ice age.
 Mattas said that the glacier is able to undergo a “large and rapid change,” which means that it may also change rapidly in the future.

 “If that’s the case, that’s a lot of meltwater that’s flowing down valley,,” she said.
 “Who knows if there’s the infrastructure to deal with” the surge.
 Continue reading →